DONATE

 Rapid Re-Housing Services

 Flagler Housing and Homeless Services provides community-based rapid rehousing assistance to families, single individuals, youth and veterans experiencing homelessness in the Greater Richmond and Tri-Cities regions.
 Rapid rehousing helps households obtain safe and affordable rental housing as quickly as possible, while presenting viable resources to maintain housing.
-Support services including case management, connection to community resources, employment training, budgeting assistance, short-term financial assistance, and education around tenant responsibilities are provided based on client need and preference.
+Support services including case management, connection to community resources, budgeting assistance, short-term financial assistance, and education around tenant responsibilities are provided based on client need and preference.

 The process of accessing services varies depending on area of residence.